Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

-Next we will address the VERIFICATION\_STATUS column, which has various string values to indicate boolean values.
+Next we will address the **VERIFICATION\_STATUS** column, which has various string values to indicate boolean values.

-Select **Custom Transform**then **Python(Spark)** and copy the following Python code in the code box
+Select **Custom Transform** then make sure **Python(Spark)** is selected and copy the following Python code in the code box to repalce the existing text

 ```
 from pyspark.sql.functions import udf